decretist/ICMCL17/conference/ICMCL17.md

 d.p.c.23 §3 (edF 1.908).
-As was the case with the use of *calumpniantibus* in the first-recension *dictum* C.24 q.3 d.p.c.9, the word *calumpniantur* is used here in the context of a quotation (in this case from Augustine's *Perseverence*, commenting on Matthew 11:21-24 or Luke 10:12-15 or both), and in a general rather than legal sense:
+As was the case with the use of *calumpniantibus* in the first-recension *dictum* C.24 q.3 d.p.c.9, the word *calumpniantur* is used here in the context of a quotation (in this case from Augustine's *Perseverance*, commenting on Matthew 11:21-24 or Luke 10:12-15 or both), and in a general rather than legal sense:

 > Item Augustinus: "De Tyriis uero et Sydoniis quid aliud possumus